EnigmaCurry/d.rymcg.tech/wireguard/README.md

 is integrated with [Traefik](../traefik/README.md#wireguard-vpn).
-This config is used as a generic wireguard service that is more flexible than the one integrated with Traefik, but this has fewer batteries included, and you are more on your own with regards to routing and translation.
+This config is used as a generic wireguard service that is more flexible than the one integrated with Traefik, but this has fewer batteries included, and you are more on your own with regards to specific routing and translation.

 Reasons you may wish to use this wireguard config:

- * If you want to tunnel your outgoing internet traffic from anywhere, through a fixed public gateway (droplet / VPS).
+ * If you want a layer 4 (TCP/UDP) tunnel for privacy enhanced internet access and browsing (typical consumer VPN setup).
- * If you want to run a private server from random locations, and have no ability to open a public port on your internet router.
- * If you want to create a generic VPN, for multiple clients, that you can use as a base layer network to build your own services on top of (and no built-in integration with Traefik).
+ * If you want full manual control for more advanced routing.

 Reasons you may wish to use the [Traefik](../traefik/README.md#wireguard-vpn) wireguard instead:

- * If you want to run a private HTTP server in the cloud, acessible from several clients in various locations (eg. a company wide intranet service).
+ * If you want to run a private layer 7 (HTTP) service in the cloud, accessible from various locations, (eg. a company wide intranet service).
- * If you want to run a private HTTP server at a fixed location (home, office), and you *are capable* of opening a public port for wireguard (eg. 51820) through your local internet router/firewall, for making it accessible from the cloud.
+ * If you want to run a private layer 7 (HTTP) service at home, or the office, and you are capable of opening a public UDP port (51820) in your firewall.
- * If you want to create a public cloud gateway for your private HTTP servers located at fixed locations (home/office).
+ * If you want to create a public gateway (droplet/VPS) for your private VPN service running at home/office.

 ## Config